Signs and Symptoms of Cardiac Amyloidosis

 - Swallowing difficulty

-- Neuropathy (loss of sensation, tingling, numbness, burning pain) in hands and feet (esp in absence of long-standing diabetes)
+- Neuropathy (loss of sensation, tingling, numbness, burning pain) in hands and feet (especially in the absence of long-standing diabetes)

 - Sexual dysfunction in males

-- Carpel tunnel syndrome especially in both hands (numbness and tingling of hands due to nerve compression at the wrist) requiring surgery.
+- Carpel tunnel syndrome hands (numbness and tingling of hands due to nerve compression at the wrist), especially in both hands, requiring surgery

 - Lower backache due to spinal stenosis (narrowing of the spinal canal)

-- Multiple joint pains especially involving shoulder joints in the absence of any other cause.
+- Multiple joint pains especially involving shoulder joints, without any other cause

 - Bleeding or easy bruising